Eye Green Nature Reserve is a picturesque lake, fringed by reeds and bushes

 It takes around 15-20 minutes to walk around the lake, a distance of around 1.25 km or 0.8 miles.
 If you include the long walk around the gravel works to the north of the site it will take around 20-25 minutes.
 Please be aware that the walk around the gravel works to the north has steps and can be slippery and muddy in wet weather.

 By using the reserve you agree to the following:

 - Please keep dogs on a lead and clean up after your dog.
 Thank you to those owners that already do.
 There are two dog waste bins in the park so there is no excuse not to.
 If the bins are full please report them to Peterborough City Council here.

 And please take all rubbish home with you.

 Fishing is only allowed with a fishing permit which can be obtained from the Parish Clerk at the Leeds Hall on Wednesday and Friday mornings.
 The license runs from the 16 June to the 14 March.
 By law, a rod licence is also required which can be obtained from the Environment Agency.
-The reserve is regularly patrolled by wardens so carry your permit on you at all times when you are fishing.
+The reserve is regularly patrolled so carry your permit on you at all times when you are fishing.